Ngawang Tashi Drakpa: Troubled childhood

 Ngawang Tashi Drakpa was born in 1488 as the only son of King Ngagi Wangpo and his consort Lady Dsongkhama.
 His mother died when he was only one year old, followed by the father in 1491.
 Due to his minority a regent was appointed at the Nêdong court.
 The person chosen was Tsokye Dorje, a member of the increasingly powerful Rinpungpa.
 In 1499, after a turbulent regency, Tsokye Dorje handed over powers to Ngawang Tashi Drakpa who was enthroned as king (gongma, "the high one", "superior").
 Five years later the young ruler married a Rinpungpa lady out of political expediency.
-This consort, Legtso Gyalmo, bore him two sons, namely Drowai Gonpo (1508-1548) and Drakpa Jungne (1508-1570).
+This consort, Legtso Gyalmo, bore him two sons, namely Drowai Gonpo (1508–1548) and Drakpa Jungne (1508–1570).
 He later married Sangye Pal Dzomma of the house of Nelpa, a strong-willed woman who actively assisted her husband in expanding their common power base.
 She was, in a modern assessment, "one of the most powerful and fascinating female rulers in Tibet".

-The Phagmodrupa regain power
+The Phagmodrupa restoration

 The years around 1500 saw the summit of Rinpungpa authority in the central parts of Tibet.
 The leader of the family was Donyo Dorje, a nephew of the ex-regent Tsokye Dorje.
 His allegiance to the Karmapa hierarch Chödrak Gyatso led him to harass the monks of the Gelugpa sect (the Yellow Hats) in the Lhasa area.
 The Karmapa and Shamarpa hierarchs nevertheless strove to consolidate the authority of the young Ngawang Tashi Drakpa.
 In 1510, just after the death of the ex-regent Tsokye Dorje, a conflict escalated between Donyo Dorje and Ngawang Tashi Namgyal.
 After the demise of Donyo Dorje in 1512, the fortunes of the Rinpungpa eventually began to wane.
 In a long series of petty wars over the next years, the gongma and his allies pushed back the Rinpungpa positions.
 In 1517 the latter lost control over Lhasa.
 The gongma now resolved to increase his religious network by lifting the restrictions of the Gelugpa, without antagonizing the Karmapa.
 In the next year the Monlam (prayer) festival could be celebrated in Lhasa by the Gelugpa monks, for the first time in twenty years.
 They had previously been impeded from participating by the Rinpungpa troops.
 Queen Sangye Pal Dzomma was a main sponsor of the festival, and had close contacts with the Second Dalai Lama, the leading Gelugpa figure.
 The power of the Rinpungpa was henceforth mainly restricted to Tsang.
 The historical sources give a generally favourable image of Ngawang Tashi Drakpa and his queen, as being successful in warfare and great patrons of all the major religious sites in the Lhasa area.
 In his chronicle The Song of the Spring Queen, the Fifth Dalai Lama calls him King of Tibet, although this epithet must be qualified.
 The outlying areas Ngari, Amdo and Kham seem to have been outside his political network, and Tsang did not generally obey his authority.